nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename tag of a specific person in the list, by providing person's index, tag index, and new tag name.
+4. AddressBook updates tag of the person <br>
+Use case ends.

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+3a.
+Incorrect number of parameters supplied

+> 3a1.
+AddressBook shows an error message and the example with correct format <br>
+  Use case resumes at step 2

+3b.
+Any of the given indices is invalid

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.